kreijack/bombrowser/tests/TESTS.md

 Expected results: a dialog BOMBrowser asking about the possibility to exit is showed.

-Passed: [ ]

-### Test 1.26 - menu->file->exit (2)
-Test description:
+Test description #2:
-- insert code 820037
-- press the right mouse button on the first entry and select the "Where used" command.
-- Two windows are opened.
-Select the "File->Exit" in the "BOMBrowser - Codes list" window
-- A dialog BOMBrowser asking about the possibility to exit is showed.
-Press No
+- After the steps above,  Press No

-Expected results: Two windows are opened

-Passed: [ ]

-### Test 1.27 - menu->file->exit (3)
+Expected results #2: The codes list window is still opened

-Test description:
+Test description #3:
-- insert code 820037
-- press the right mouse button on the first entry and select the "Where used" command.
-- Two windows are opened.
-Select the "File->Exit" in the "BOMBrowser - Codes list" window:
-- A dialog BOMBrowser asking about the possibility to exit is showed.
-Press Yes
+- Repeat the step above until the dialog is showed, then press yes

-Expected results: The application is ended.
+Expected results #3: The application is ended.
 Now window is sowed

-Passed: [ ]
+Passed: [X]

 ### Test 1.31 - Menu->edit->copy
 Test description:
 - insert code %6% and press ENTER;
 - select menu->edit->copy
+- Paste the clipboard in an editor

+Expected results:
-Expected results: Paste the clipboard in an editr and check that there is the same table showed in the BOMBrowser - Codes list.
-Check that the number of row are the same +1 of the "BOMBrowser - Codes list" widow (there is the header)
+- check that there is the same table showed in the BOMBrowser - Codes list.
+- Check that the number of row are the same +1 of the "BOMBrowser - Codes list" widow (there is the header)

-Passed: [ ]
+Passed: [X]

 ### Test 1.33 - Code gui
 Test description: